7-day Morocco tour from Casablanca to Marrakech with desert and cities

 • Standard: Comfortable Berber-style tents with proper beds, private en-suite bathrooms (toilet, sink, hot shower), electricity for charging devices, and traditional Moroccan dinner and breakfast.

-• Superior: Desert luxury camp with spacious en-suite tents (king or twin beds, private bathroom with hot shower, air conditioning in summer/heating in winter), premium bedding, a candlelit dinner, an upgraded menu, and private seating areas.
+• Superior: Desert luxury camp with spacious en-suite tents (king or twin beds, private bathroom with hot shower, air conditioning/heating), premium bedding, candlelit dinner, upgraded menu, and private seating areas.

 • 2 Travelers from €820 per person